 CDER reviews applications for proprietary (brand name), generic, and OTC pharmaceuticals, manages US current GMP regulations for pharmaceutical manufacturing, determines prescription medications, monitors drug advertising, and collects and analyzes safety data about marketed pharmaceuticals.

-CDER monitors approved, marketed products and enforces actions to recall and remove low quality/risky products from the market.
+CDER monitors approved marketed products and enforce actions to recall and remove low-quality/risky products from the market.
 In recent years, many biological pharmaceutical products have been developed and submitted to FDA.

 Center for Biological Evaluation and Research (CBER)